University of Michigan–Flint: University of Michigan–Flint (1971–present)

 On September 1, 1973, the Regents passed the plans for the first building by Sedgewick-Sellers & Associates, originally planned for a site at Lapeer Road and Court Street.
 Instead, the first building was moved to a site on the Flint River, the current campus location.
 The university acquired the Ross House and the Hubbard Building.
 Its ground breaking ceremony was held on May 9, 1974, at the Willson Park bandstand.
 In 1977, construction ended on the Class Room Office Building (CROB), later named David M. French Hall, and the Central Energy Plant.
 CROB included a library and theatre.
 In 1979, the original Harrison Street Halo Burger location was vacated to make way for UM-Flint parking.
 While, the Harding Mott University Center (UCen) was finished that same year and the Recreation Center in 1982.

+William S. Murchie Science Building was completed in 1988.

+In 2001, UM-Flint expanded north for the first time with the opening of the William S. White Building which houses health classrooms and labs.
+Today, the modern and inviting campus spans over 70 acres along the Flint River.

+Ground was broken In 2024 on phase one of a new Innovation and Technology Complex.
+Featuring 14,000 sq. ft. of state-of-the-art instructional laboratories designed to encourage collaboration and interdisciplinary research, the complex will support existing STEM pathways and forthcoming academic degrees in artificial intelligence, smart manufacturing, human-centered design, and electrical & computer engineering, among others.

+As a community partner, the university has, over time, acquired existing buildings throughout the downtown area and turned them into viable parts of the campus.
+These spaces include the University Pavilion, the Northbank Center, and The Riverfront Conference Center.

+Today, five major academic units, consisting of the College of Arts & Sciences, the School of Management, the College of Health Sciences, the School of Nursing, and the College of Innovation & Technology are housed within the university.